 log_levelstringinfoNoLog verbosity.
 One of trace, debug, info, warn (or warning), error.

-session_secretstringWhen [oidc] is set without [openbao]Secret for signing session cookies.
+session_secretstringWhen [oidc] is set without [vault]Secret for signing session cookies.
 Supports vault references.
-Auto-generated and stored in vault when [openbao] is configured.
+Auto-generated and stored in vault when [vault] is configured.

 external_urlstringNoPublic-facing URL of the server (used for OIDC redirect URIs)